Car Insurance Mileage Verification: What Happens If You Lie?

 15,001 – 20,000+ miles High 10–25% higher than average rates

-Drivers under 7,500 miles per year can typically save between 5% and 20% on their premium depending on their insurer.
-State Farm offers one of the largest flat discounts at approximately $115/year for qualifying low-mileage drivers, while Allstate Drivewise can reach up to 40% for low-mileage, safe drivers.
-Vehicles driven under 3,000 miles per year see 40% fewer claims, which is why the discounts at lower mileage tiers are so substantial.
-For a full breakdown of how high mileage impacts your costs, read our guide on high mileage car insurance.
+Drivers under 7,500 miles per year can typically save between 5% and 20% on their premium depending on their insurer — and some pay-per-mile programs like State Farm's pay-per-mile option can deliver up to 50% savings for very infrequent drivers.
+Vehicles driven under 3,000 miles per year see 44% fewer claims filed, which is why the discounts at lower mileage tiers are so substantial.

 Commute Distance Verification